s36111-pja/s36111-pja.github.io/Sparker.md

         <p>Sparkers little bodies are mostly covered in yellow with a bright shades of green on the tip of their tails and body elements on top of their head resembling dreadlocks, that they use to sense any nearby movement.
 Their head is as large as their bodies and even though they only stand on their two hind legs, they can't stand up straight due to their spinal defect which appears before they are fully grown.
 Sparkers also posses a pair of small hands which is only used for gathering small fruits.
 Their eyes are always closed due to their eyes being charged with electricity, that can hurt the area around the eyes when opened.</p>

         <h2 id="behavior">Behavior</h2>
         <p>Sparkers don't usually attack on their own.
-They usually consume various types of plants including <s>Sparkweeds</s> that can be found in their natural habitat.
+They usually consume various types of plants including <b>Sparkweeds</b> that can be found in their natural habitat.
 It is still recommended to stay away from their place of residence, since they can be very easily startled.
 Terrified Sparkers most of the time trigger their defence mechanism without moment of thinking in a form of a charge that additionally generates electricity in the area around the head that is being released on impact with an object.
 This mechanism is very dangerous for both a victim and the Sparker, since it can result in long-term head injury. </p>

         <h2 id="past">Past</h2>
-        <p>These creatures are speculated to be related to the <s>Divinity Of Curiosity</s> due to many similar elements they share, yet it is not fully confirmed.
-In the ancient times, Sparkers were used as one of the first sources of electricity that helped the human race develop <s>first civilizations</s>.
+        <p>These creatures are speculated to be related to the <b>Divinity Of Curiosity</b> due to many similar elements they share, yet it is not fully confirmed.
+In the ancient times, Sparkers were used as one of the first sources of electricity that helped the human race develop <b>first civilizations</b>.
 Unfortunately the methods used for getting that energy were very unethical and brutal, which resulted in deaths of thousands of Sparkers. </p>

         <h2 id="varl">Variants and Related Lifeforms</h2>
-        <p>The only other variant of Sparkers are their glacial counterpart- <s>Snow Sparker</s>.</p>
+        <p>The only other variant of Sparkers are their glacial counterpart- <b>Snow Sparker</b>.</p>

     </div>